-For information regarding Christian Schools and Programs, and also support for Christian faith in secular programs, see also Religion, Family, and Spiritual Dimension of Healing.
+For information regarding support for Christian faith in secular programs, see also Religion, Family, and Spiritual Dimension of Healing.

 In earlier times, the influence of AA in bringing people to Christianity was well understood and was appreciated by evangelical Christians as was respect for non-Christian participation.
 We cite the recordings of Gertrude Behanna as evidence of how neatly Christianity fit within AA without demeaning non-Christians and showing how AA could be an arm of Christian evangelism.
 We believe conflict over this issue has been unfortunate.
 Just as AA, NA and other twelve step groups have encouraged specialty groups such as young people's groups, gender specific groups, and groups that communicate in a minority language (such as Spanish in the USA or English in Western Europe), we think broader encouragement of specifically Christian meetings within the framework of AA would be helpful.

 We know of nothing in the formal documents describing parameters of AA or other twelve step groups that would prohibit that.
 We do know of attitudes of some individuals within AA and within some Christian groups that might make that difficult.
 AA members -- especially those who have suffered religious abuse -- appear to feel threatened by others who transparently make the Christian God the "higher power" of recovery.
 Some evangelists preach that "higher power" in AA means worshiping a pagan God.
 We know of no legitimate basis for such claims.
 The language of the twelve step groups clearly refers to "God as [each individual member] understands God.
 Clearly the intention of AA when steps and traditions were formalized was to allow each member to identify their higher power according to their own religious belief.
 We suspect that evangelists and some local pastors make the "Pagan God" claim either out of sheer ignorance or for the purpose of promoting a specific program or theory which is in their personal self-interest to promote.